 Grayson’s vision turned red while a horrified scream came from the distance.

-Grayson was tangled in the sheets and sweat covered his body.
+When she burst through their bedroom door, she saw Grayson tangled in the sheets and sweat covering his body.
 Eleanor quickly went to his side.
 “Grayson.
 Grayson wake up!
 It’s just a dream!”
 She gently shook his shoulder but prepped herself to back up.
 The first time she woke him from one of these dreams, he hit her in the face.
 He thought she was the enemy trying to kill him.